 It is generally acknowledged that Canada has moved quickly to respond to the crisis and has implemented programs that provide valuable support for some entrepreneurs in record time.1 In addition, the agility and speed with which the government has adapted to feedback to tweak its offerings is unprecedented.2 The rollout of benefits and programs in days rather than months that are serving millions of Canadians is remarkable.
 While countless agencies, partners, and individuals have provided leadership on this response, the Canada Revenue Agency has been exceptional in delivering services.
-In total, up to \$52 billion in fund has been made available to Canadians from the federal government to support them through the crisis3.
+In total, as of April 22nd, up to \$145 billion in direct funding has been made available to Canadians from the federal government to support them through the crisis.3